marcgott/catering/README.md

 ## The Daily Log

 ### Print Page
-It's not very convenient for you to haul your computer out to the garden every time you want to check the progress of your plants.
-For your convenience, you can print a list of your active plants and track their progress, then enter the info into PepperTrax.
+It's not very convenient for you to haul your computer out to the garden every time you want to check the progress of your customers.
+For your convenience, you can print a list of your active customers and track their progress, then enter the info into PepperTrax.

 ### Date
 Let's face it, we're all a little lazy when it comes to data entry.
 PepperTrax lets you enter logging information at your convenience.
-You can set the date for all plants at once by clicking the button at the top of the log.
+You can set the date for all customers at once by clicking the button at the top of the log.

 ### Water